FjgarciaMac/AIrecall/.github/CODE_OF_CONDUCT.md

 - Be respectful of differing viewpoints and experience levels.
 - Gracefully accept constructive criticism.
 - Focus on what is best for the community.

+## Enforcement

+Instances of abusive behavior may be reported to the project team.
+All